sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 Read into [git merge documentation](https://git-scm.com/docs/git-merge) to see the extra functionalities that it brings to the table.

-With that we have reached the end of essential command we planned out for `sheep`.
+With that we have reached the end of essential commands we planned out for `sheep`.

 Say no more to `rm -rf .git`.
 Say hello to `rm -rf .sheep`.